benpm/paperlike/README.md

 ## About
 A small roguelike made for the kindle experimental browser.
 Should also work on most devices, including phones, tablets and PCs.
 You can find the [trello here](https://trello.com/b/D1EUAPSu/paperlike).

+## Demo
+An up-to-date demo is available to play at http://benpm.github.io/paperlike.

 ## Systems
 Paperlike is built with the following schemes in mind:
 - Very high modularity and can be easily modified or built on!
 See [Actors](guide/actors.md), [Properties](guide/properties.md)...